Snapshot as of 5th April 2024

 It is important to note, the Government Equalities Office define the gender pay gap as the calculated difference between average hourly earnings (excluding overtime) of men and women, as a proportion of average hourly earnings (excluding overtime) of men’s earnings.
 It is a measure across all jobs at Premium Credit Limited, not of the difference in pay between men and women for doing the same job.

-As part of our Equality, Diversity & Inclusion strategy and in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, we publish an annual gender pay gap report.
+As part of our Equity, Diversity & Inclusion strategy and in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, we publish an annual gender pay gap report.

 Key Statistics

-We are pleased to have our workforce comparatively represented between males and females, with females representing 55% of our workforce.
+We are pleased to have our workforce comparatively represented between males and females, with females representing 56% of our workforce.
+13.9% of our workforce work part-time of which 92.2% are female demonstrating our commitment to flexible working.

-As at 5th April 2023 we have seen improvement in female representation across all levels of the organisation, with our outlook also looking promising as per our current snapshot data.
+As at 5th April 2024 we have seen an improvement in female representation across all levels of the organisation with 50% of our managers and 43% of our executive team being female.

-Whilst we are pleased to see a decrease in our Mean Gender Pay gap of 2.7 percentage points from 2023, we saw a slight increase of 2.9% for the median gender pay gap at 39.6%.
+We are pleased to see a slight decrease in our Mean Gender Pay gap of 0.6 percentage points from 2023 and of 0.8% for the median gender pay gap at 39.6%.

-This means that the median hourly earnings (excluding overtime) is 39.6% higher for males than it is for females across the organisation, or in other words the average female employee would earn 60.4p for every £1 earned by a male employee.
+This means that the median hourly earnings (excluding overtime) is 38.8% higher for males than it is for females across the organisation, or in other words the average female employee would earn 61.2p for every £1 earned by a male employee.

-We remain confident in the Company paying equal pay for equal work and we continue our efforts in reducing the gender pay gap by increasing the proportion of women in more highly paid roles and in technical areas such as IT.
-We have started this journey by increasing our percentage of women on the Executive Team and Senior Leadership Team.
+We remain confident in the Company paying equal pay for equal work.
+We continue our efforts in reducing the gender pay gap by increasing the proportion of women in more highly paid roles and continue to focus on greater female representation in technical areas such as IT.
+We have started this journey with the introduction of capability frameworks and clear career pathways across the business.

 Gender Split